-Ms. Isabelle Delphine Hoepfner was appointed as an Additional Director (Non-Executive) from 4th November 2019.
-On the recommendation of the Nomination and Remuneration Committee, the Board of Directors have recommended appointment of Ms. Isabelle as a Non-Executive Director, liable to retire by rotation.
-In terms of the provisions of Section 160(1) of the Act, the Company has received a Notice from a Member signifying intention to propose the candidature for the appointment of Ms. Isabelle Delphine Hoepfner as a Non-Executive Director, liable to retire by rotation.
+Mr. Venugopal Shanbhag has been appointed as an Additional Director and Managing Director of the Company from January 1, 2021.
+Mr. Venugopal Shanbhag holds office as Additional Director from January 1, 2021 till ensuing Annual General Meeting.
+On the recommendation of the Nomination and Remuneration Committee, the Board of Directors have recommended appointment of Mr. Venugopal Shanbhag as a Director, not liable to retire by rotation.
+In terms of the provisions of Section 160(1) of the Act, the Company has received a Notice from a Member signifying intention to propose the candidature for the appointment of Mr. Venugopal Shanbhag as a Director, not liable to retire by rotation.
+Mr. Venugopal Shanbhag, on recommendation of Nomination and Remuneration Committee has also been appointed as the Managing Director for a term of five years from January 1, 2021 to December 31, 2025, subject to approval of the shareholders.